If you follow the blog on Instagram you may have heard about my the personal challenge I set myself to upcycle two of my husband’s old dress shirts.

 Upcycled Men’s Shirt: Chapstick Holder

 With the other blue cuff, I made a little chapstick holder.
-Not the best sewing job but it fits a chapstick fine.
+Not the best sewing job but a cool idea and it fits a chapstick fine.
 I’m either going to attach it to a key chain or possibly attach it on a loop to the inside of one of my purses.
 Saves hunting around at the bottom of mybag!

 Upcycled Men’s Shirt: Pot Holders